AndrewCLeonard/mongodbEssentials/tutorial_notes.md

 -   Port: 27017
 -   Data storage: /data/db or C:\data\db\*

-*   Doesn't work on macOS Catalina or later, so specify the directory
+*   Doesn't work on macOS Catalina or later, so specify the directory (in this case instructor uses mongod_only)

-## Install Process

 instructions here
 https://coding-boot-camp.github.io/full-stack/mongodb/how-to-install-mongodb